top of page

 The first penalty is 2% of the VAT unpaid at day 15, and a further 2% of the VAT unpaid at day 30.
 I.e. 4% if you are a month late.

-The second penalty starts at day 31, runs at charged daily based on an annual rate of 4% of the outstanding tax amount. (lots cheaper).
+The second penalty starts at day 31, runs charged daily, based on an annual rate of 4% of the outstanding tax amount. (lots cheaper).

 Interest